mmckegg/loop-drop-app/README.md

 ## Getting Started

-**When the app first launches, it will prompt you for a place to store its files.
-Create a directory somewhere useful and call it Loop Drop or something.**

-Download the [sample project](https://github.com/mmckegg/loop-drop-sample-project/archive/master.zip) and extract.
-To load the project, select 'Choose Project' from the Loop Drop sidebar.

 ### Using with a Launchpad (or other midi controller)

-> You need to go to chrome://flags/#enable-web-midi and enable Web Midi.
-Then restart Chrome.

-> Currently, Chrome doesn't detect when midi controllers are plugged in, so you have to restart Chrome (completely, not just the Chrome App) each time after you have plugged in the controller.
-This will be sorted soon (see  https://code.google.com/p/chromium/issues/detail?id=279097)

 > You may have to select your midi controller manually from the port selector if your system calls it something different.